AlcoholRehabHelp Logo

 What is Buspirone?

-Buspirone is typically used as a second-line treatment when a patient cannot tolerate selective serotonin reuptake inhibitors (SSRIs).
+Buspar, also known as buspirone, is a prescription medication used to treat generalized anxiety disorder (GAD).
+It is still available under the generic name buspirone.
+It’s typically used as a second-line treatment when patients cannot tolerate selective serotonin reuptake inhibitors (SSRIs).

 Sponsored